 However, anyone who believes in his or her right to remain in the country should demand the right to an attorney as well as a hearing, although they will have to pay for the services themselves.

 Rights and Refusals

 A non-citizen who has not yet entered the country will not be entitled to the same rights, and they can be forced into expedited removal.
 Essentially, this individual can be refused entry unless a legitimate fear of persecution in the home country can be proven.
 In this case, immigration officials must allow the individual to present an asylum claim.
 To learn more about persecution and credible fear, review our article:

 Immigration court proceedings are not always as formal as non-immigration related hearings, and typical rules of evidence are not always applicable.
 An attorney will be representing USCIS, and the attorneys and judge can question the immigrant.
 Both the defending and prosecuting attorneys will be able to enlist witnesses to testify.

 An asylum hearing will go on as long as necessary in order for all the evidence to be presented and heard.
 The judge can give a ruling at the end of the hearing, or afterwards.
 If it is negative, an order of removal will be issued.
 This will be final when the individual has foregone time for appeal.
 Appeals can be made first to the Board of Immigration Appeals (BIA), then through the federal court system.
 If you are interested in knowing more about asylum eligibility requirements, read our web page.

 We Are Ready to Help You!

 Removal or deportation is a very serious matter.
 There are numerous situations that can result in removal, and defending against a removal order can be very complicated.
 It is not wise to proceed with a court case without being represented by an immigration lawyer.
 Call KPPB Law or send us a message online to learn more.
-We provide free in-person or phone consultations that can help you decide how to proceed with your removal case.
+We provide in-person or phone consultations that can help you decide how to proceed with your removal case.